 Follow the Money

 A common complaint in the industry is incorrect driver pay, and I’m sure if you’ve looked up your company review site than this isn’t you’re first time reading this.
-When you start out as a company driver, you will be assigned a dispatcher, but don’t rely on your dispatcher to fix your paycheck along with every other problem you come across.
+When you start out as a company driver, you will be assigned a dispatcher, and don’t rely on your dispatcher to fix your paycheck along with every other problem you come across.
 It’s highly recommended that you learn who to talk to about your paycheck because if you’re not getting paid, then what are you doing out here?

 Have a topic that you’d like to hear more about?